 - In a clean glass jar ADD sweetened tea, starter tea/plain kombucha, SCOBY

-- Cover jar securely with a breathable cloth (muslin, coffee filter,paper towels, clean kitchen towel)
+- Cover jar securely with a tightly woven cloth (muslin, coffee filter,paper towels, clean kitchen towel)

 - Ferment in a cool dark spot for 7-10 days

 - Taste kombucha.
 Too sweet?
 Allow to brew for a couple more days.
 Too sour?
 Shorten brewing time on next batch.
 Just right?
 Proceed to next steps

 - Prepare and cool another pot of tea

 - Remove the SCOBY from fermentation jar to a clean plate

 - Reserve 2 cups of brewed ‘just right’ kombucha & set aside